Adult Theory of Mind Test (AToM)

 Background

-After each scenario is played, participants are asked to answer a scenario-specific open-ended question.
-In addition, a few of the (social) scenarios also pose yes/no questions about the scene.
-Participants get 1 minute to provide their answers.
+After each scenario is played, participants are asked to answer a scenario-specific question.
+The AToM and AToM-Q differ in how participant are asked to provide their answer.
+In the original AToM, participants get 1 minute to write down their answers in an open-ended testing format.
 The time limit is intentional to discourage participants from using slow, deliberate logic to solve social problems instead of processing the scenario intuitively and instantly.
-All answers are scored on a scale from 1 to 3 using the scoring criteria provided by Brewer et al.
+All answers are scored on a scale from 1 to 3 using the scoring criteria provided by Brewer et al (2017).
+Scoring the responses requires a trained test administer and is somewhat elaborate and potentially error-prone.
+For these reasons, the simplified ATom-Q uses a multiple-choice response format and provides 4 response options of which only one is the correct one (only this one receives a point).

-Millisecond's AToM script presents the videos (publicly accessible), asks the relevant questions, collects responses and enforces time-limits.
+Millisecond's original AToM script presents the videos (publicly accessible), asks the relevant questions, collects responses and enforces time-limits.
 However, response scoring must be done manually using the published guidelines; no automatic response scoring is implemented.
+The responses in the ATom-Q on the other hand are automatically scored by the script.

 Task Procedure

 After a short introduction to the test, participants watch the 12 videos in random order.
-After each scenario, participants receive a question (or two) and have 1 minute to provide an answer.
+After each scenario, participants receive a question (or two) and have 1 minute to provide an answer (original AToM).

 Example ATOM question screen